-The first time I met Julia, she was cradling a handful of shoes in one hand and directing models with the other.
-With a red and gold patterned jacket tied around her waist, she was super woman, running from rack to rack styling looks for the StyleList x NMRKT fashion show.
+The first time I met Julia, she was cradling a pile of shoes in one hand and directing models with the other.
+With a red and gold patterned jacket tied around her waist, she was superwoman, running from rack to rack styling looks for the StyleList x NMRKT fashion show.

-When Julia and I met in the East Village on another cold afternoon, I was immediately struck with "where did you get that" syndrome.
-The volume of her fur hat; the high waist pants and converse combo.
-It was one of those "swoon" fashion girl moments I thought I'd never have.
-We sat down at El Rey on the Lower East Side to chat about coffee, shopping and life's little pleasures.
+When Julia and I met on the Lower East Side on another cold afternoon, I was immediately struck with "where did you get that" syndrome.
+The volume of her fur hat, the high waist pants and converse combo – it was one of those swoon fashion girl moments I never thought I'd have.
+We sat down at El Rey on the Lower East Side to chat about coffee, shopping, and life's little pleasures.

 Name Location Occupation

 Julia Jacobson; El Rey Cafe; Cofounder and CEO of NMRKT

 What makes El Rey such an inspiring spot for you?

 I used to live in the Lower East Side, so I have very fond feelings towards all of the cafes and restaurants and little local places around here.
 I like [El Rey] because it's very minimalist.
 It has decor that I really find aesthetically pleasing.
 Cute cacti, white walls, and I'm a huge fan of neon so any place that supports neon signs is my kind of place.
 And it's not just your average coffee shop.
 They do everything from Vietnamese iced coffees to draft beers and borscht soup.
 So it's not just a place to sit down and have a regular old coffee.
 It's a place to get comfortable and have a snack – a drink even.

 NMRKT builds custom ecommerce shops for blogs and magazines.
 The brands that they love can link their ecom products to the shops and the bloggers make a commission on every sale referred.

 Where do you gain your daily doses of inspiration?